 Daylight saving is here.
-Here’s how to make the most of the extended twilight, from sunset dining and after work markets to art and music performances.
+Here’s how to make the most of the extended twilight, from sunset dining and after work walks to street art and more.

 Arbory Afloat is back and better than ever.
-This Mediterranean-inspired alfresco haven is perfect for enjoying that post-work twilight.
-The buoyant bar’s food has Med class (think local calamari and ‘Torta Della Nonna’ – Italian custard pie), while their drinks chase the sun, from Prosecco to watermelon sangria.
+This year the floating alfresco haven takes on a Miami beach theme, and is perfect for enjoying that post-work twilight.
+The buoyant bar’s food has Mexican flavours (think Eggplant Tostadas and Yuca cheese puffs) while their drinks chase the sun, from Prosecco to watermelon sangria.
 Order like you’re on holiday and watch the evening drift by.

 Hawker 88 Night Market